johnathandb/Design-of-stabilizing-near-optimal-state-feedback-controllers-for-discounted-LQR-problems-/README.md

 This repository contain Matlab's files used to design near-optimal slabilizing state feedback controllers for a discounted LQR problem for a real implementation on a Quanser QUBE 2.

 ## qube_system_params.m
 This file contains the values of the different mechanical and electrical parameters of the Quanser QUBE 2.
-These values have been obtained via an identification process ensuring a mathematical nonlinear model, which is close to the real behaviour of the system observed.
+These values have been obtained via an identification process, which allowed to derive a mathematical nonlinear model close to the real behaviour of the system observed in practise.

 ## discrete_LQR_control.slx
-This file contains the Simulink file to use in order to implement the control gain obtained by solving one of the two convex optimization problems in the matlab file 'control_balance_reduced_order.m'.
+This file contains the Simulink file to use in order to control the system with a state-feedback law obtained by solving one of the two convex optimization problems in the matlab file 'control_balance_reduced_order.m'.

 ## Figures_obtained.m
 This file contains the Matlab code used to obtain the figures 3,4 and 5 presented in the paper 'Design of stabilizing near-optimal state feedback controllers for discounted LQR problems'.